-To assist the Service in the implementation of the Our People Matter strategy, a Workplace Champions Program will be established.
+To assist the Service in the implementation of the Our People Matter strategy, a Workplace Champions Program has been established.

 The purpose of the program is to enable the Service to achieve greater awareness of and success for the strategy by embedding ownership of activities and initiatives within each level of the organisation.